-I, \\\\\ [Parent/Guardian], hereby grant to Victory Collegiate Academy, their successors, and their assignees the right to record the image and/or voice and use the artwork and/ or written work of my child, \\\\\ [Student Name], on videotape, on film, on photographs, in digital media and in any other form of electronic or print medium and to edit such recording at their discretion.
+I,[Parent/Guardian], hereby grant to Victory Co Academy, their successors, and their assignees the right to record the image and/or the artwork and/ or written work of my child,Name], on videotape, on film, on photographs, in digital media and in any other for electronic or print medium and to edit such recording at their discretion. llegiate voice and use Student m of

 I understand that my child's full name, address and biographical information will not be made public.
 I further grant Victory Collegiate Academy, their successors, and their assignees the right to use, and to allow others to use, my child's image and/or voice on the internet, in brochures, and in any other medium and hereby consent to such use.

 I hereby release Victory Collegiate Academy, their successors, and their assignees and any using my child's image and/or voice, artwork, and/or written work pursuant to this media release form any and all claims, damages, liabilities, costs and expenses which I or my child now have or may hereafter have by reason of any use thereof.

 I understand that the provisions of this release are legally binding.
 Please check one:

 I consent.
-I do not consent.

-Print Name of Parent/Guardian:
+Print Name of Parent/Guardian: -

 Parent/Guardian Signature:

 Date:

 Student' Name:

 Student's School:

 Student's Grade: